 Good for treating dog anxiety such as separation and noise anxiety.

-If you are new to aromatherapy, you may not know where and how to find pure, therapeutic grade essential oils for dogs.
+If you are new to aromatherapy, you may not know where and how to find 100% pure essential oils for dogs.
 There are indeed a lot of places where we can buy essential oils, and you may even notice quite a big difference in price for the same oil at different stores.

 The following guidelines will show you how and where to get high-quality essential oils for your dog: